How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Introduction

 \section{Introduction}

-Epidemic forecasting is a central problem in public health.
-Given historical epidemic curves, e.g., daily infections, hospitalizations, or deaths, the goal is to predict future trajectories.
+Given historical epidemic curves, e.g., daily infections, hospitalizations, or deaths, the goal of epidemiological forecasting is to predict future trajectories.
 Epidemiologists have developed a broad range of models that have proven effective across outbreaks such as H1N1, Ebola, and most recently, COVID-19~\cite{CORI2024100784}.

 Most forecasting models fall into three main families: compartmental models, statistical or machine learning models, and hybrid models.
-Compartmental models built on ordinary differential equations (ODEs), such as SIR (Susceptible-Infectious-Recovered), SEIR, and SIRS models, have long served as the foundation of epidemiological modeling \cite{anderson1992infectious,hethcote2000mathematics}.
-However, they rely on strong assumptions about parameter stationarity~\cite{cauchemez2006realistic}.
+Compartmental models built on ordinary differential equations (ODEs), such as SIR (Susceptible-Infectious-Recovered) model, have long formed the foundation of epidemiological modeling \cite{anderson1992infectious,hethcote2000mathematics}.
+However, they rely on strong assumptions about parameter stationarity~\cite{lloyd2001realistic}.
 Meanwhile, statistical approaches such as ARIMA, state-space models, and Gaussian processes have also been widely used, particularly for short forecasting horizons \cite{box2015time,PIVK2005356,cori2023data,Rasmussen2004}.
 More recently, deep learning models, including recurrent neural networks, temporal convolutional networks, and transformer-based architectures have also achieved strong empirical performance \cite{hochreiter1997long,bai2018empirical,li2019enhancing,zhou2021informer}.
 Yet these models typically operate as black boxes, lack epidemiological interpretability, and may produce physically inconsistent forecasts for long horizons or under regime shifts \cite{shaman2012forecasting,bracher2021evaluating}.
-To tackle this issue, hybrid frameworks that embed neural components within compartmental models have been proposed.
-Examples include Neural ODEs \cite{neural-odes}, latent ODEs \cite{laten-odes}, and physics-informed neural networks (PINNs).
-In principle, hybrid models can combine mechanistic interpretability with data-driven flexibility; in practice, however, they still face two fundamental challenges: partial observability and non-stationarity.
+To address this issue, hybrid frameworks that embed neural components within compartmental models have been proposed, including neural ODEs \cite{neural-odes}, latent ODEs \cite{latent-odes}, and physics-informed neural networks (PINNs).
+In principle, hybrid models can combine mechanistic interpretability with data-driven flexibility; in practice, however, they remain fundamentally challenged by partial observability and non-stationarity.